Regal passenger accommodations, high-tech features, superlative ride, good fuel economy for its class.

 Any luxury flagship sedan shopper who prioritizes fuel economy over power should check out the 2010 Mercedes-Benz S400 Hybrid.
 In fact, even if you're not prioritizing fuel economy, the S400 is still the cheapest way to get into one of the finest cars in the world.

-2010 Mercedes-Benz S-Class Overview Edmunds experts have compiled a robust series of ratings and reviews for the 2010 Mercedes-Benz S-Class and all model years in our database.
+Is the 2010 Mercedes-Benz S-Class a good car?
+Edmunds experts have compiled a robust series of ratings and reviews for the 2010 Mercedes-Benz S-Class and all model years in our database.
 Our rich content includes expert reviews and recommendations for the 2010 S-Class featuring deep dives into trim levels and features, performance, mpg, safety, interior, and driving.
 Edmunds also offers expert ratings, road test and performance data, long-term road tests, first-drive reviews, video reviews and more.

 We're also regular people like you, so we pay attention to all the different ways people use their cars every day.
 We want to know if there's enough room for our families and our weekend gear and whether or not our favorite drink fits in the cupholder.
 Our editors want to help you make the best decision on a car that fits your life.